Ajit Bhoite

 Ajit Prataprao Bhoite (born 9 October 1976 in Baroda, Gujarat) is a former Indian cricketer who played for the Baroda cricket team.
 He was a right-handed batsman as well as a right-arm offbreak bowler.

 Bhoite made his first-class debut for Baroda against Gujarat in 1996-97 and made his List A debut the following season.
-As well as Baroda he also represented the West Zone in the 2001/02 Duleep Trophy.
+As well as Baroda he also represented West Zone in the 2001/02 Duleep Trophy.
 His cricket career ended following the 2006/07 season.